Buy Now! "200 Nature Hot Spots in Alberta" - Published June 2022

 Less than 1% of Costa Ricans are of indigenous ancestry.

-Interesting facts about the physical geography in Costa Rica
+The physical geography in Costa Rica

 Chirripo Mountain is the highest mountain in Costa Rica with an elevation of 3,820 m (12,533 feet).
 Snow has not fallen on the peak in over 100 years though hail has been reported.